A Bayesian Dirichlet Auto-Regressive Conditional Heteroskedasticity Model for Forecasting Currency Shares: Introduction

-We apply the B-DARMA-DARCH model to Airbnb's currency fee proportions across different regions, demonstrating its effectiveness in capturing complex temporal dynamics and volatility patterns in real-world compositional data.
-We conduct simulation studies comparing the B-DARMA-DARCH model with the standard B-DARMA and Bayesian transformed VARMA (B-tVARMA) models.
-The B-DARMA-DARCH model consistently outperforms the other models in forecast accuracy and residual diagnostics, highlighting its robustness and applicability in scenarios with heteroskedasticity, structural breaks, and regime changes.
-By directly modeling compositional data within the simplex and incorporating time-varying volatility, our proposed B-DARMA-DARCH model offers a powerful tool for analyzing dynamic compositional time series.
+We apply the B-DARCH model to Airbnb's currency fee proportions across different regions, demonstrating its effectiveness in capturing complex temporal dynamics and volatility patterns in real-world compositional data.
+We conduct simulation studies comparing the B-DARCH model with the standard B-DARMA and Bayesian transformed VARMA (B-tVARMA) models.
+The B-DARCH model consistently outperforms the other models in forecast accuracy and residual diagnostics, highlighting its robustness and applicability in scenarios with heteroskedasticity, structural breaks, and regime changes.
+By directly modeling compositional data within the simplex and incorporating time-varying volatility, our proposed B-DARCH model offers a powerful tool for analyzing dynamic compositional time series.

-The next section presents the B-DARMA-DARCH model.
-Section \ref{simulation} presents simulation studies comparing the B-DARMA-DARCH to both the B-DARMA data model and a Bayesian transformed data normal VARMA model.
-Section \ref{airbnb} presents analysis of the \airbnb data.
-The paper closes with a short discussion.
+The remainder of the paper is organized as follows.
+The next section introduces the B-DARCH model.
+Section~\ref{simulation} reports simulation studies comparing B-DARCH with three alternatives: (i) a B-DARMA data model; (ii) a Bayesian transformed-data normal VARMA model; and (iii) a time-varying-parameter comparator in ALR space (B\text{-}TVP\text{-}tVARMA).
+Section~\ref{airbnb} analyzes the \airbnb\ data.
+The paper concludes with a brief discussion.
+Additional tables and figures appear in the online Supplementary Material (Section~6).